What is biobanking, and how does it work? Learn more about what a biobank is and how its usage aids in valuable medical research.

 - Overall risk mitigation

 Sample loss or damage can result in serious setbacks for those in the life sciences industry, such as biotech, biopharma, pharmaceutical companies, and academic biobanking.
 Precision Stability Storage is committed to quality and reliability for our users, providing consistent, dependable storage conditions.
-Our off-site facilities are designed to accommodate a wide variety of temperature conditions, feature 100% redundant controls and conditioner, have electric generator backup, entail space and capacity to grow with your needs, and ensure continuous monitoring of each chamber and freezer.
+Our off-site biobanks are designed to accommodate a wide variety of temperature conditions, feature 100% redundant controls and conditioner, have electric generator backup, entail space and capacity to grow with your needs, and ensure continuous monitoring of each chamber and freezer.
 We also maintain insurance against mechanical or utility service failure.